arfpnm/modulrtest/README.md

 3) AtmUtils
 Util class implements the utility methods to support service classes.

 Test coverage is done on all the above classes.

 Log4J is used for logging.

+Validation:
+1) Withdrawal amount cannot be less than 20 and more than 250.
+2) Withdrawal amount should be in multiples of 5